altogi/StockConv/README.md

 * FTSE 100 (^FTSE)
 * Treasury Yield 10 Years (^TNX)

 These were extracted with a time interval of 1 day, from 2000 to 2010.

 ### Optimum Results
-When carrying out the binarization of the dataset with n_{rows} = n_{cols} = 30, n_{series} = 20, and T_{prediction} = 20 days, the model predicted the evolution of the last time series with an accuracy of 55%.
+When carrying out the binarization of the dataset with n_{rows} = n_{cols} = 30, n_{series} = 20, and T_{prediction} = 20 days, the model predicted the evolution of the last trend with an accuracy of 55%.
 This selection of parameters was obtained by means of an intensive parametric study.

 For other values of T_{prediction}, a variable directly setting how far ahead the particular trend is predicted, the trained CNN performed as is shown in the image below.